 How to Implement:

 - Pre-Screening Questions: Establish pre-screening questions before candidates submit their applications to automatically remove candidates who do not meet the required qualifications.
+The screening questions should cover experience levels as well as geographic location and required skills and candidate availability.

 4. Use Video Interviews for Initial Screening